albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 plan as a single HTML web page with all images embedded.
 You can open this page in any web browser.

+The exported file will reflect changes of the flight plan table view like column order.
+Columns which are hidden or shrinked to minimum width are excluded.

 .. _garmin-notes:

 Notes about the Garmin Formats GFP and FPL